dsaldamarco/Bookmarked/README.md

 <h1 align="center">Bookmarked 📚</h1>

 <p align="center">
-  A beautifully designed iOS app for book lovers to track their reads, write reviews, and create custom book lists.
+  A beautifully designed iOS app for book lovers to track their reads, write reviews, and create custom book lists. <br>
   Built using SwiftUI for a <b>seamless, modern experience</b>.
 </p>

 ## Features